faisal1729/postmortem-cooling-surrogate/README.md

 ## Chapter contents

-**Chapter 2 — Marshall–Hoare model.** Derivation of the two-exponential cooling law from heat-conduction first principles, with the eigenmode interpretation following Carslaw and Jaeger. `behaviour_of_mh.py` reproduces the illustrative figures.
+**Chapter 2 — Marshall–Hoare model.** A detailed study of the two-exponential cooling model: parameter sensitivity analysis of its parameters: $A$ and $B$, connection to Newtonian cooling in the appropriate limit, and the Henssge reparametrisation used in forensic practice. `behaviour_of_mh.py` reproduces the illustrative figures.

 **Chapter 3 — Gaussian process regression.** Priors, posteriors, kernel choice, and hyperparameter learning, at the level needed for the surrogate work. `kernel_analysis.py` compares the squared exponential, Matérn-3/2, and Matérn-5/2 kernels on a single representative cooling curve from `sample_curve.gnu`.